muhammedgaygisiz/travellers-apps/libs/README.md

 To add a component to the feature use following command

-`npm run nx -- g c prices/card/feature/card`
+`npm run nx -- g c card --project=prices-card-feature`